JayabharathiRavi/chennai_house_price/README.md

 # chennai_house_price
 Chennai House Price Prediction.

-In this chennai house price prediction, i predict the sales price and important features for the prediction.
+In this chennai house price prediction, i have predicted the sales price range and important features for the house.